webhintio/hint/packages/parser-css/README.md

   * `element`: an `HTMLElement` reference if the source was inline in HTML; `null` otherwise.
   * `resource`: the parsed resource.
-If the CSS is in a `style tag` and not a file, the value will be `Inline CSS`.
+If the CSS is in a `style tag` and not a file, the value will refer to the HTML document containing the stylesheet.

 <!-- Link labels: -->